-Easy Black Bean Brownies
+Black Bean Protein Brownies

 June 15, 2020 by Ginger Hultin MS RDN

 Are you a corner-piece person or a middle-piece person?
-I stumbled upon a debate about this on facebook over the weekend and I realized: I am a solid middle piece person.
-However, I don’t discriminate and I’d take a corner piece any day because I love brownies a lot.
-I hardly make them and so I wanted to whip up a quick batch on Saturday.
+I stumbled upon a debate about this on Facebook over the weekend, and I realized I am a solid middle-piece person.
+However, I don’t discriminate, and I’d take a corner piece any day because I love brownies a lot.
+I hardly make them so I wanted to whip up a quick batch on Saturday.
 When I was reviewing some of the most popular recipes out there, I found them to be overly complicated.
-Blending, pulsing, separating ingredients, melting 1/2 the chocolate chips…I really don’t have time for that.
-I created the most simple, Easy Black Bean Brownies for you instead.
+Blending, pulsing, separating ingredients, melting 1/2 the chocolate chips… I really don’t have time for that.
+I created the most simple, Black Bean Protein Brownies for you instead.

 I have another black bean brownie recipe up on the blog, actually – one with peanut butter and jelly and it’s delicious but again, a bit more complicated than what I wanted to get into this weekend.
 If you follow along with me, you know that I like to keep it super, super simple because I’m always on the go and I need to a) multitask in the kitchen and b) use on-hand ingredients.

-I used to grocery shop every now and then (it was challenging because I commute within the city of Seattle and with public transportation, etc, it was really hard to get tot the store after work) but now I go once a week to stock up.
+I used to grocery shop every now and then (it was challenging because I commute within the city of Seattle and with public transportation etc, it was really hard to get to the store after work) but now I go once a week to stock up.
 I made these brownies at the very end of my week so I hardly had any ingredients in the house, but I had the staples to make this recipe.
 I love being able to whip up a really simple recipe like these brownies or my vegan chocolate haystack cookies with what I’ve got in the cupboard.

 Why Black Beans?

-Making Easy Black Bean Brownies
+Making Black Bean Protein Brownies

 Like I mentioned, I needed these brownies to be simple and I actually made them in just a few minutes with minimal equipment and ingredients.
 I found everything I needed in the cupboard and just pulled out my Ninja blender, my mixer, a small bowl, and the pan.
 I was ready to go in seconds.
-I wanted to break down how you can make these easily at home right now if you want and include all the substitutions and tips you’ll need for a perfect batch of Easy Black Bean Brownies.
+I wanted to break down how you can make these easily at home right now if you want and include all the substitutions and tips you’ll need for a perfect batch of Black Bean Protein Brownies.

 The Bean Base